kiiradesign/visual-poetry/README.md

 - UI uses shadcn semantic tokens (`bg-card`, `border-border`, `text-muted-foreground`, etc.) backed by CSS variables in `app/globals.css`.
 - Supports dark/light mode via `next-themes` (`ThemeProvider` + header toggle).
+- `DialRoot` is mounted at the app root and receives the resolved `next-themes` mode after mount to avoid hydration mismatches.
+- The right-sidebar DialKit sliders also receive the resolved theme, so the toggle switches both the global DialKit panel and the embedded DialKit controls together.
 - Sliders use custom themed tracks and horizontal pill thumbs (`ThemeRange` + `.vp-range`) in both light and dark modes.
 Thumbs gain a subtle hover-puff (gated by `(hover: hover) and (pointer: fine)`) and a press-squeeze.
 - Form fields and controls use shared surface styles (`.vp-field`) for consistent border/ring behavior.